 They say you can tell a man by his shoes, and you can get a pretty good feel for an area by its shops.
 Your retail tour should kick off at Maison Assouline, a grandiose bookshop touting beautiful coffee table tomes on everything from fashion and photography to spirituality and travel.
 Swing a couple of lefts onto Jermyn Street and peruse the magnificent piles of cheese in Paxton & Whitfield, or freshen up in England’s oldest perfumer, Floris.
 You’ll also find flagships for some of London’s most upmarket clothing brands – like Tricker’s, a heritage shoemakers who have shod everyone from HRH Prince of Wales to er, Tom Selleck.

-A spot of Michelin-starred cuisine should help refuel you come lunchtime.
-Nordic-via-NYC import Aquavit gained a star to match its American sibling within a year of opening, thanks to the aplomb with which they’re serving their Swedish meatballs with lingonberries, and smörgåsbords topped with oysters, pickles and patés.
+Come lunchtime, you’ll want to refuel at Nordic-via-NYC import Aquavit.
+Here they serve Swedish meatballs with lingonberries, and smörgåsbords topped with oysters, pickles and patés.
 Or if you’re particularly peckish, head along to Café Murano, the more casual installation of Angela Hartnett’s Michelin starred Murano.
 Here you can tuck into wholesome portions of regional Italian food in elegant surroundings, with buttery soft leather banquettes surrounded by art deco touches.

 A feast for the eyes, now, as you tour St James’s many independent art galleries.
 YBA favourite White Cube can be found in an old electricity substation down an innocuous-looking alley, while Sims Reed displays unusual prints and illustrative work from a curated selection of contemporary artists.
 Cap it off with a peek in the David Gill galleries, a design room dedicated to furniture design by the likes of Zaha Hadid and Ron Arad.